 The most amazing thing to me was that the socks that kept my feet warm in the cold weather simultaneously kept my feet cool in the hot weather.
 Hiking 5-7 miles a day off-trail had me nervous that I’d end up with blisters or lots of problems with stickers in my feet, but the thick socks prevented all of that as well.

 Now I’m not trying to sell socks- I just think you should get a pair if you like your feet, and if you like hiking.
-The ones I use are the Smartwool Performance Hike Socks (view on AmazonOpens in a new tab.), but there are plenty of options for wool socks that are good.
+The ones I use are the Smartwool Performance Hike Socks (view on Amazon), but there are plenty of options for wool socks that are good.

 The other thing I should point out is that these socks aren’t limited use for only hiking.
-I use them for mountain biking, class A canyoneering (what is canyoneering?Opens in a new tab.), and other outdoors activities.
+I use them for mountain biking, class A canyoneering (what is canyoneering?), and other outdoors activities.

 I still use regular socks for activities like trail running where they’ll get worn down prematurely or where there’s minimal chance of encountering unexpected conditions, but otherwise my wool hiking socks have become my go-to socks for the majority of outdoor adventures.